"Revive Your Jaw, Reclaim Your Smile"

 Evaluation and Assessment

 The physical therapist conducts a comprehensive evaluation to assess the individual’s TMJ pain/dysfunction.
-This may involve examining the jaw joint, assessing range of motion, muscle strength, posture, and identifying contributing factors such as teeth grinding or poor jaw mechanics.
+This may involve examining the jaw joint, assessing range of motion, muscle strength, and posture, and identifying contributing factors such as teeth grinding or poor jaw mechanics.

 Pain Management